lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 "keeping other factors constant" interpretation."
 (Hanley et al, Am J Epidemiol 2003;157:364–375)."*

+    Thanks for this comment.
 We were only concerned with population level averages, and not individual-level estimates.
 GEE is a marginal model, which estimates the population average, and is one of the other reasons we chose GEE.
-However, even though GEE is a marginal model, for continuous outcomes (e.g. insulin sensitivity) the estimates derived from GEE's counter part, mixed effects models, are more or less equivalent in both the value and in the interpretation.
-For nonlinear outcomes (e.g. binary values such as diabetes incidence), the interpretation and estimates are substantially different from mixed effects models.
-We did not model nonlinear outcomes and as such this difference is {{irrelevant?}}.
+However, even though GEE is a marginal model, for continuous outcomes (e.g. insulin sensitivity) the estimates derived from GEE's counter-part, namely mixed effects models, are more or less equivalent in both the value and in the interpretation.
+For binary outcomes (e.g. diabetes cases), the interpretation and estimates are substantially different from mixed effects models.

     Regarding the cited paper, the authors state the paper is an *"...orientation focused on correlated data arising from the relatedness of